divaga/document-identification-textract-sagemaker/README.md

 Sagemaker notebook for training document classifier using Image Classification algorithm.
 Sagemaker model published via endpoint and combined with Textract based text recognition to provide additional classifier using detected text.

 Lambda code provided to publish this via API Gateway lambda proxy.
+Don't forget to add Textract Role and Sagemaker Endpoint Execution Role to this lambda.